GibilGibil

 ErrorCauseFix

-401 UnauthorizedInvalid Hetzner tokenRun gibil auth setup --token <new-token>
+401 UnauthorizedInvalid provider tokenRe-run gibil init --provider <name> --token <new-token>

-429 Too Many RequestsHetzner rate limitWait 60 seconds and retry
+429 Too Many RequestsProvider rate limitWait 60 seconds and retry

 409 ConflictSSH key name already existsDestroy the old instance first, or use a different name